JoseRZapata/MultiFeatureBeatTracking/MultiBtReg/README.md

 - Spectral Flux Log Filtered

 This beat tracker uses a commitee strategy to obtain the most agreement estimation using the information Gain Measure over six beat estimations.
-The output of the algorithm is the beat estimation times.
+The output of the algorithm is the beat estimation times and the tempo estimation.

 This configuration (Multi InfG) with six onset detection funtions and the comparison results with other Beat trackers were presented in:
 J.R.
 Zapata, M. Davies and E. Gómez, "Multi-feature beat tracker," IEEE/ACM Transactions on Audio, Speech and Language Processing.
 22(4), pp. 816-825, 2014. http://dx.doi.org/10.1109/TASLP.2014.2305252